 Read about the difference between flat and point cut brisket in “Tips for Buying Brisket” from Cooks Illustrated.

 We always make a corned beef around 4 pounds to ensure leftovers for sandwiches and corned beef hash, but if you make a much smaller brisket, it will likely need a shorter cooking time.
-Instant Pot recommends 70 minutes at high pressure for 2 pound briskets, with an abbreviated natural release.
+We’ve found 70 minutes at high pressure to be sufficient for 2 pound briskets, with a 15 minute natural release.

 Cooking Vegetables for a Pressure Cooker Corned Beef Dinner